 A range of ready-to-paint, highly decorative trim made from high-density polymers, are also available if you’re looking for a more budget friendly material.
 Polyurethane trim doesn’t expand and contract, warp, decay, or require heavy maintenance.
 And, because intricate polyurethane moldings are made as single-piece units, they’re also cheaper to install than real wood or plaster alternatives.

-Need to find a pro for your finish carpentry?Find Pros
+Ready to start your finish carpentry?Find Pros

 Wood casings are the trim that surrounds your windows and doors.
 Any time you install new windows or doors, the frame is left exposed and needs to be covered.
 Aesthetic reasons are what drives most people to invest in wood casings, but they also serve more practical purposes.
 Window and door casings provide an extra protective barrier that keeps wind and weather out of your house, improving the energy efficiency of your home and, ultimately, saving you money.